SAP-archive/teched2020-developer-keynote/converter/readme.md

 It can be found in the [`converter/`](https://github.com/SAP-samples/teched2020-developer-keynote/tree/main/converter) directory in this repository.

 # Overview
-This is a simple GoLang based service build into a Docker Image and deployed to the SAP Cloud Platform, Kyma runtime.
+This is a simple GoLang based service built into a Docker Image and deployed to the SAP Cloud Platform, Kyma runtime.

 ## main.go
 The [`main.go`](https://github.com/SAP-samples/teched2020-developer-keynote/blob/main/converter/main.go) file contains simple GoLang code which is responsible for the calculation of credit points.
-The calculation of these credit points is dependent on the incoming sales amount of the [`Brain (CAP service)`](https://github.com/SAP-samples/teched2020-developer-keynote/tree/main/cap/brain).
+The calculation of these credit points is dependent on the incoming sales amount of the [BRAIN](https://github.com/SAP-samples/teched2020-developer-keynote/tree/main/cap/brain) component.
 The GoLang service extracts the sales amount through an URL parameter `salesAmount` which gets set by the CAP service through an exposed RESTful API.
 The RESTful API endpoint implemented in the `main.go` file is not secured through any authentication and is available publicly through the API Endpoint which gets created through the SAP Cloud Platform, Kyma Runtime APIRule defined in the [`deployment.yaml`](deployment.yaml).

 ```yaml
 apiVersion: gateway.kyma-project.io/v1alpha1